brandon14/ebay-sdk-php/README.md

 composer require brandon14/ebay-sdk-php
 ```

+_NOTE: This is not implemented yet, and will be available in an upcoming release once we get the subtree splitting
+set up._

 If you wish to install individual API libraries, you can via the following (this would for example install the
 `Buy/Browser/V1` library):